 To complete one of these endurance events, it is essential to do some aerobic and strength training on the bike – a minimum of 10 hours per week over 12 weeks.
 A cycling coach also helps.
 My training consisted of 1-2 hours before work during the week and longer efforts over the weekends.
 At weekends I would ride Macquarie Pass or Mt Jamberoo or do tempo sessions at Centennial Park and the indoor trainer.

 A nutritional plan is vital, both for the 12 weeks’ training and during the actual event.
 I loaded on up to 900 grams of carbohydrates for each of the two days leading into the event.
 This was to ensure enough glycogen was stored in my muscles to pedal the bike and get me through the gruelling day.
 During the event, carbohydrate intake is approximately 50 grams per hour.
 This is equivalent to either four pikelets; three slices of white bread; rice balls; liquid gel; or carbohydrate bars.
 Together with food, my fluid intake was 500-600ml per hour, including electrolyte formula.
-During the event, there was food and water stations along the way every 40km for added assistance.
+During the event, there were food and water stations along the way every 40km for added assistance.
 Lunch at the 120km mark provided a vegetarian or chicken wrap with banana, water and electrolyte formula.

 The ride started with a 30km descent into Mt Beauty.
 It’s a road of sweeping bends through the alpine forest with a heavy scent of eucalyptus.
 We raced down towards the valley reaching speeds of 60-70km/hr.
 Then we climbed the first and smaller of three peaks of 7.5km to Tawonga Gap with an elevation of 500m.